The Newman Exploration Travel Fund (NEXT) aims to support students, faculty, and staff on the Danforth Campus who wish to explore this vast universe.

 *Include a footnote regarding the current State Department travel advisory level for your proposed countries of travel.

 - Online application using either the student form or faculty and staff form.
 The Selection Committee may request an interview with an applicant.
 Please include your contact information on the application should an interview be requested.

 - Faculty and staff applications should include written approval of supervisor acknowledging the anticipated duration of travel.

-Recipients will be required to submit a post-travel report, presentation, and peer-to-peer talk for the Newman Exploration Center.
+Recipients will be required to submit a post-travel report with receipts for airfare, lodging, and transportation, and lead a presentation about their travel for the Newman Exploration Center.
 The recipients’ presentations should include how travel impacted them, what difference it made, and traveler surprises — how did things differ from what they expected?
 Recipients must present photos or video to share for future promotional activities.

 Once judging is complete all entrants will be notified.
-The winners of the competition will be notified in April.
-Awards will be presented May 1, 2018.
+The winners of the competition will be notified April 1, 2019.